GSA/https/pages/apis.md

 Announce any blackout tests ahead of time.
 Optional: Pick a deadline for when you will turn off the HTTP API and include this in your announcement.

-If you had no complaints, try a longer blackout, such as as a few days to a week.
+If you had no complaints, try a longer blackout, such as a few days to a week.
 (This is especially helpful if you have no analytics and are relying on complaints as a metric.)

 You can conduct multiple blackouts if your analytics show they make a good improvement the number of integrators using HTTPS over HTTP, but be mindful of diminishing returns.